chuksbld/chuksbld/README.md

-- 👋 Hi, I’m @chuksbld
+- 👋 Hi, I’m @chuksnwanoro
 - 👀 I’m interested in Data Analysis
 - 🌱 I’m currently learning  Data Analytics
 - 💞️ I’m looking to collaborate on anything involving Data
-- 📫 How to reach me @chuksbld
+- 📫 How to reach me @chuksnwanoro

 <!---
 chuksbld/chuksbld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.